burundiocibu/pvlib-prometheus-exporter/README.md

-# rt-pv-model
+# pvlib-prometheus-exporter
-A Prometheus exporter for available solar radiance at a given location.
+A Prometheus exporter for various items computed by pvlib at a given location.
+Note that this is both a promethus client and exporter

 * https://pypi.org/project/pvlib/
 * https://pvlib-python.readthedocs.io/en/latest/